VimalBarik/House-Price-Prediction/README.md

 - `house_price_prediction.ipynb` - Jupyter Notebook with full code and analysis.
 - `requirements.txt` - List of required libraries.
 - `README.md` - Project overview and instructions.

-## License

-This project is for educational purposes.
-You may use the code as a reference for similar projects.